top of page

 women working out with exercise ball in front of yellow background

 The argument for using BMI is that it’s a quick, easy and inexpensive tool for assessing a modifiable risk factor.
-Some suggest however that even asking about just four behaviours - such as an individual's fruit and vegetable consumption, physical activity, smoking, and alcohol use.
-Improving health starts with a better understanding of your body.
+However, improving health starts with a better understanding of your body.

-Most people assume BMI is the best way to measure health; however, BVI provides a better way to measure, track and improve your health.
-Unlike other technologies, you don’t need a wearable device or use smart scales to be able to monitor your health and understand your body composition, body images are not captured and no data is stored anywhere other than in your smartphone.
+Most people assume BMI is the best way to measure health, however, BVI provides a better way to measure, track and improve your health.
+Unlike other technologies, you don’t need a wearable device to be able to monitor your health and understand your body composition, you just need a smart phone and an internet connection.

 Learn more about BVI and our story here.